 How do you know if your back pain has become chronic?

-All of us have pulled a back muscle at some point, needing to spend a day or two cozied up to an ice pack and a heating pad.
-But when serious back and lower body pain, as well as stiffness or numbness problems, make it hard to function, you may well have sciatica.
+We all have pulled back muscle at some point, needing to spend a day or two cozied up to Sports Rehab Therapist an ice pack and a heating pad.
+But you may have sciatica when severe body pain and stiffness or numbness problems make it hard to function.

 What is sciatica?

-When nerves in your lower back become pinched or compressed, the resulting pain, tingling and numbness affect your back, buttocks, groin and legs.
+When nerves in your lower back become pinched or compressed, the resulting discomfort, tingling, and numbness affect your back, buttocks, groin, and legs.
 Often, you’ll feel it on one side only.

-Several underlying causes can result in this nerve compression in your lower back.
-In most cases, it’s a bone spur or herniated disc pressing into the nerve, but sciatica has also been known to occur when a tumor grows in the area, or when there’s spinal degeneration and narrowing, which can happen with age.
+Several underlying causes can result in this nerve compression.
+In most cases, it’s a bone spur or herniated disc pressing into the nerve, but sciatica has also been known to occur when a tumor grows in the area or when there’s spinal degeneration and narrowing, which can happen with age.

 What types of physical therapy treat back pain and sciatica?

-- Stretching exercises, to boost flexibility.
-Sciatica often causes spasms, tightness and limited range of motion in your back and legs.
+To boost flexibility.
+Sciatica often causes spasms, tightness, and a limited range of motion in your back and legs.
 Various moves, such as hamstring stretches and lower-back moves like the “cobra” or the sitting torso twist, will loosen muscles and boost mobility.

-- Strength building moves, to tone the tendons, ligaments and columns that support your spine.
-Working your abs, hips and glutes will all result in a stronger core that resists lower back pain and sciatica.
+To tone the tendons, ligaments, and columns that support your spine.
+When you get physical therapy for sciatica, you work on your abs, hips, and glutes.
+This results in a stronger core that resists pain and sciatica.

 Ready to eradicate your pain?